How to Check Open Ports in Linux [3 Easy Methods]

 3. Using the ss Command

 The ss command (Socket Statistics) is a versatile tool for checking open ports and active network connections in Linux.
 With its streamlined output and extensive filtering capabilities, ss provides a concise overview of open ports, associated services, and processes.
-Follow these steps to utilize the ss command:
+Follow these steps to utilize the ss command to List open ports linux:

 1. Enter your command prompt and execute the following command to display all open ports and active network connections: